Lead-time & Latest News Page

 How Can We Trust You?

-I would like to think my Business Integrity Award from the Better Business Bureau should give you confidence in my ethics and responsibility to my clients.
+I've been licensed, insured, and bonded for sheet metal work in the State of Oregon under CCB #92250 since 1993 with only a single dispute filed with the CCB.
+I would like to believe my reviews and my Business Integrity Award from the Better Business Bureau should give you plenty of confidence in my ethics and responsibility to my clients.
 I have had less than 5% of my potential clients express discomfort with my deposit policy.
-Perhaps since much of my work is from referrals, so they already know I can be trusted.
-This has not been much of an issue.
+Largely since much of my work is from referrals, so they already know I can be trusted.

 .

-If you are local to the Portland Oregon Metro area I can help you with professional continuous gutter parts delivery to your home with all the rust-free fasteners needed to install like I do.
-Even better than any other Professional gutter contractor.
-It is really not all that hard, or requires expensive tools.
+It is really not all that hard, or requires expensive tools to do the installation yourself.
 I have generously provided all the instructions and recommended tools list on my Gutter Parts Delivery web page where you will find all the details and pricing.

 Here is a link to a 'pdf' file for an easily printable file: